wak1616/ai_calc/README.md

 # Arcuate Incision Calculator

-A web application for calculating and visualizing arcuate incisions for astigmatism correction in cataract surgery.
+A web application for using machine learning models to calculate laser arcuate incisions for astigmatism correction in cataract surgery.

 ## Features

 - Patient data input validation (e.g., Corneal Astigmatism: 0.25-1.50 D)
-- AI-powered incision length prediction (using XGBoost or Monotonic Neural Network model)
+- AI-powered incision length prediction (using XGBoost or Ridge Regression model)
 - Visual representation of arcuate incisions
 - Support for both single and paired arcuates
-- Selectable prediction model (XGBoost or Monotonic Neural Network, XGBoost is default)
+- Selectable prediction model (XGBoost or Ridge Regression, XGBoost is default)

 ## Prerequisites